AnchorMasters/200B-Channelstrip/README.md

 # 200B-Channelstrip

-This is a project that I've always wanted to tackle.
-I have had this console since the early 2000's.
-It has served me well.
-I've used this as a summing console and as a front-end console while tracking.
-Now, I have moved to more mastering and this console has turned into more of a museum piece as it gets less work then it had in prior years.
-I wanted to create a plug-in version of this console so everyone could have access to this tool.
+This is a project I've always wanted to undertake.
+I've owned this console since the early 2000s, and it has been a reliable companion throughout the years.
+Initially, I used it as a summing console and a front-end console for tracking.
+However, as my focus shifted more towards mastering, this console has become somewhat of a museum piece, seeing less action than before.
+That's why I'm determined to develop a plug-in version of this console, making it accessible to everyone as a valuable tool.